 - Learn about and apply The Most Important Management Concept You're Missing: Task Relevant Maturity

-- A key balancing act to understand: How to Balance Accountability vs. Responsibility When Leading Your Team
+- A key balancing act to understand to get more of the right things done: How to Balance Accountability vs. Responsibility When Leading Your Team

 Are you paying anyone well below market rate?
 Have some of your team grown in their roles and are now significantly outperforming their compensation?